Former Student Interview Tom Cronin

 How long were you a student at FCC?

-I was at Foundation for 14 years from Kindergarten to Year 12.
+I was at FCC for 14 years from Kindergarten to Year 12.

 While you were at school, what were your goals and plans for your life/career?